 That seems like a strange development to me.
 After all, the gangster’s face is well-known, and so he runs the risk of being recognized as he is.
 Whereas, if he had had the surgery, he could look like anybody.
 For the life of me, I can’t understand why he didn’t have his appearance changed.

-Also in the mix is Virginia Field, a stripper and DeKova’s girl.
+Also in the mix is Virginia Field, as a stripper and DeKova’s girl.
 She was working in cahoots with both him and police, going to the fateful restaurant with DeKova’s brother and passing him off as the real thing.
 She just says this is how the man looks now that he has had plastic surgery, and the cops buy it.
 Thank god the police in real life never mistakenly shoot the wrong person. (*cough*)

 I liked Appointment with a Shadow better in its first half, when it just a straight-up (so to speak) drama about an alcoholic.
 The chaser of noir intrigue consistently felt a hair too contrived, in my opinion.